cmdoret/chalcid_comparative_analysis/README.md

 The code hosted in this repository was part of a project performed in 2016 in the Schwander Group under at the University of Lausanne.
 It is distibuted under the MIT license and you are free to use it as specified, as long as you cite the original publication: Van der Kooi, C. Matthey-Doret, C. and Schwander, T. Evolution and comparative ecology of parthenogenesis. _Evolution letters_, (under review)

-If you plan to use the web scraper on the [NHM Universal Chalcidoidea](http://www.nhm.ac.uk/our-science/data/chalcidoids/) database, you will need a written authorization from the NHM first.
+If you plan to use the web scraper on the [Natural History Museum Universal Chalcidoidea Database](http://www.nhm.ac.uk/our-science/data/chalcidoids/), you will need a written authorization from the NHM first.

 Chalcidoidea is a large superfamily of parasitoid wasps containing both sexual and asexual species.
 This project